 When we go on bareboat sailing trips to the British Virgin Islands, I love to find off the beaten path anchorages.
 While you will be sure to find me with a painkiller at the busy Soggy Dollar Bar, I enjoy a secluded anchorage with an epic Caribbean sunset even more.

-I’m going to share three of my secluded anchorages where you are most likely to enjoy the view all by yourself.
+I’m going to share four of my secluded anchorages where you are most likely to enjoy the view all by yourself.
 I have a few more, but I can’t give away all of my secrets!
-If you are looking for the more popular British Virgin Island anchorages, check out my recommended itinerary for a perfect week in the BVIs.
+If you are looking for the more popular British Virgin Island anchorages and mooring fields, check out my recommended itinerary for a perfect week in the BVIs.

 As always, confirm with your charter company during your boat briefing whether some of these areas could be red-lined and therefore, off-limits.